-Figure 4-1.
+Figure 3-1.
 CDC Connection

-Info: As shown in Figure 4-1, the debugger's CDC TX pin is connected to a UART RX pin on the target for receiving characters from the host computer.
+Info: As shown in Figure 3-1, the debugger's CDC TX pin is connected to a UART RX pin on the target for receiving characters from the host computer.
 Similarly, the debugger's CDC RX pin is connected to a UART TX pin on the target for transmitting characters to the host computer.

-4.1.2.2 Operating System Support
+3.1.2.2 Operating System Support

-On Windows machines, the CDC will enumerate as Curiosity Virtual COM Port and appear in the Ports section of the Windows Device Manager.
+On Windows® machines, the CDC will enumerate as Curiosity Virtual COM Port and appear in the Ports section of the Windows Device Manager.
 The COM port number can also be found there.

-Info: On older Windows systems, a USB driver is required for CDC.
+Info: On older Windows systems, the CDC requires a USB.
 This driver is included in installations of MPLAB® X IDE.

-On Linux machines, the CDC will enumerate and appear as /dev/ttyACM#.
+On Linux® machines, the CDC will enumerate and appear as /dev/ttyACM#.

-Info: tty\ devices belong to the "dialout" group in Linux, so it may be necessary to become a member of that group to have permissions to access the CDC.
+Info: tty devices belong to the "dialout" group in Linux, so it may be necessary to become a member of that group to have permissions to access the CDC.

-On MAC machines, the CDC will enumerate and appear as /dev/tty.usbmodem#.
+On Mac® machines, the CDC will enumerate and appear as /dev/tty.usbmodem#.
 Depending on which terminal program is used, it will appear in the available list of modems as usbmodem#.

 Info: For all operating systems: Be sure to use a terminal emulator that supports DTR signaling.
-See 4.1.2.4 Signaling.
+See 3.1.2.4 Signaling.

-4.1.2.3 Limitations
+3.1.2.3 Limitations